Is Confrontation a Spiritual Leadership Skill?

 Do most of your teachings contain the message of hope of Salvation, brought about by the shed blood of Adonai Yeshua?

 Beloved, we believers have a much greater level of spiritual expectation placed upon us, than does the world.
 Our leaders are held to an even higher standard.
 I pray when the sound of the trumpet sounds, those who hear are ready to proclaim the warning.

-May the God of Abraham, Isaac and Jacob bless you richly.
+May the God of Abraham, Isaac and Jacob bless you fully and richly.